schneems/schneems/talks.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CS11WIalmPM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> I turned this into a [blog post with full technical examples](https://schneems.com/2020/09/16/the-lifechanging-magic-of-tidying-ruby-object-allocations/)

 **Saving Sprockets (2016)**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qxaE8yblHPk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Right now I'm really interested in exploring Open Source and the process of taking people from observers to collaborators.
 What do I know about Open Source?
-I built and maintain a platform with [50,000+ developers who want to grow their Open Source skills](http://codetriage.com/).
+I built and maintain a platform with [55,000+ developers who want to grow their Open Source skills](http://codetriage.com/).

 For 2020-2021 I'm not planning on applying to any conferences due to a high work and course-load.
 But if you want to invite me to a conference I might say yes!
 Timezones are a factor so North America and South America confs are preferred.